SlimHintz/bait-n-switch/README.md

 ![img](./src/images/sentiment.png)

 I believed I could leverage these class disparities using a Bag of Words approach.
 A Bag of Words is where you treat the words themselves as the features of the model.
+If the corpus is large enough, a bag of words approach is capable of capturing almost all of the features in corpus<sup>[5](The Unreasonable Effectiveness of Data)</sup>.
 You then look at the corpus statistics.
 For instance, how many times does the word "frequency" appear in corpus.
 You can then take that and ask how many times frequency occurs in each class and you begin to get a sense of which words are more common to subclasses.
 For this study, I used Term Frequency-Inverse Document Frequency (Tf-idf) which is simply the number of times a word appears within a document weighted by the inverse of frequency of documents that word appears in within the corpus.

 The Disadvantage to bag of words is that during tokenization, you produce as many features as there are words.
 If you increase the n_gram range, which is the number of successive words that can be linked together into a token, you can create truly enormous matrices.